MDU-PHL/bohra/docs/cookbook/faq.md

 If you run into an error or other issue that you are unsure of or is not clear - please create an [issue](https://github.com/MDU-PHL/bohra/issues).
 If we are not aware of a problem it won't get fixed.

+You can also check out the advanced options [here](../usage/advanced.md).

 ## I have an error `Output directory already exists`

 `bohra` does not blindly overwrite existing aggregated and summarised report folder.